scFAIR/scFAIR_schema/schema/7.1.0/schema.md

 * **Required ontologies**
   * Moved the ontology table from [General Requirements](#general-requirements) as [Appendix B. Relevant ontologies](#appendix-b-relevant-ontologies).
 Since we don't enforce a schema-specific version anymore
   * Recommended using the [Uberon collected metazoan ontology] or [Uberon composite metazoan ontology] version of [Uberon multi-species anatomy ontology], instead of taxon-specific ontologies, for anatomy, cell types, developemental and life stages
+  * Added plants and other invertebrate ontologies
 * Moved the **Important note on types** section to the [General Requirements](#general-requirements) section.
 Expanding on the difference between reported Python types and HDF5 inner typing
 * **Required Gene Annotations**
   * This section was removed, but its content was moved to the [`index`](#index) subsection of [`var` and `raw.var`](#var-and-rawvar-gene-metadata) section where it immediately applies
-  * CZI CELLxGENE schema only handles certain Taxons, and specify a fixed Ensembl release for each species that they "attach" to the schema version as fixed. scFAIR allows gene annotations from any Ensembl and Ensembl Metazoa species, and any release present in one of the Ensembl database ([Main Ensembl](https://www.ensembl.org/index.html), [Ensembl Metazoa](https://metazoa.ensembl.org/index.html)), and [Ensembl COVID-19](https://covid-19.ensembl.org/index.html).
-We planned the structure so that later we can add EnsemblPlants, EnsemblProtists, EnsemblBacteria and EnsemblFungi as well
+  * CZI CELLxGENE schema only handles certain Taxons, and specify a fixed Ensembl release for each species that they "attach" to the schema version as fixed. scFAIR allows gene annotations from any Ensembl species, and any release present in the [Ensembl database](https://www.ensembl.org/index.html).
+You can check available species from [species.json](https://ftp.ebi.ac.uk/pub/ensemblorganisms/species.json)
   * Removed GENCODE from authorized gene names.
 Only Ensembl is allowed
 * [`X` (Matrix layers)](#x-matrix-layers)
   * Moved the scATAC-seq part (and requirement table) to scATAC-specific schema ['schema_atac.md'](https://github.com/scFAIR/scFAIR/blob/main/schema/7.1.0/schema_atac.md)